 In Texas, plumbing is regulated by the Texas State Board of Plumbing Examiners (TSBPE).
 These folks set the standards by which a person becomes a licensed plumber and that means some aspiring plumbers don’t make the grade.

-First a person must apply to the TSPBE to get an Apprentice License.
+First, a person must apply to the TSPBE to get an Apprentice License.
 While this is the easiest license to obtain, there are still very strict rules about any serious criminal activity which could result in not getting a license.
 At Anchor Plumbing Services we take your safety seriously and make sure our plumbers meet this standard.

 With an Apprentice License, they work under the supervision of a Master Plumber learning their trade.
 It will take 4000 hours of on-the-job work and specific training courses approved by the TSPBE before they can apply to take a test for a Tradesman License.
 When an apprentice is ready, the TSPBE will schedule them for a written and hands-on test in Austin.
 As evident by our staff returning from taking the tests with short nails, the test is a real nail biter!
 Once an apprentice passes the test, they become a licensed Plumber in the State of Texas and must be renewed each year.

 We just went through this with my grandson Dakota.
-It was worse than studying for the SATs and he even Dakota's Tradesman License Celebration attended an extra prep class.
-On top of the pressures preparing for the test, he had the added pressure of trying not to disappoint his Dad even though we told him “no pressure” or “just do your best”—it is just the way he works, always trying his best.
+It was worse than studying for the SATs and even Dakota’s Tradesman License Celebration attended an extra prep class.
+On top of the pressures of preparing for the test, he had the added pressure of trying not to disappoint his Dad even though we told him “no pressure” or “just do your best”—it is just the way he works, always trying his best.
 His father and I were online with TSBPE refreshing the screen every 30 seconds to see if he passed his test.
 We go through this again next summer with the other grandson!
-Oh yeah, he passed - the video taken of that moment is awesome--you can laugh out loud for real like I did!
-This is better than that baby-in-the-bathtub picture parents keep for teenage bribery. [watch video]
+Oh yeah, he passed – the video taken of that moment is awesome–you can laugh out loud for real as I did!
+This is better than that baby-in-the-bathtub picture parents keep for teenage bribery.